quantumlib/Cirq/docs/dev/rfc_process.md

 *   Concerns raised during implementation (for example: inability to achieve backwards compatibility, concerns about maintenance).

 If this process is functioning well, RFCs are expected to fail in the earlier, rather than later stages.
-An approved RFC is not a commitment to implementation or any deadline.
+An approved RFC is not a commitment to implementation on any sort of timeline.
 The prioritization of features depends on user interest and willingness of contributors to implement them.